zulip/zulip/docs/contributing/commit-discipline.md

   update tests/docs," would be better written as just, "Change X," since (as discussed above) _every_ commit is expected to update tests and documentation as needed.
-- Make it readable to someone who is familiar with Zulip's code base, but hasn't been involved with the effort you're working on.
+- Make it readable to someone who is familiar with Zulip's codebase, but hasn't been involved with the effort you're working on.
 - Use no more than 72 characters for the entire commit summary (parts 1 and 2).